 I am so thankful for those people of kindness both in charitable organizations and individuals who in my past life as a struggling single mother, have donated their money and services to me & my son in so many ways to help us with dental services, food, car repair, home repair, mental health support, and even art supplies to improve my day in kindness and usefulness.

-Being a volunteer and helping out charities comes from the heart and think that this is part of the success for both the givers and receivers of kindness and usefulness that suits the needs of a healthy place to live.
+Being a volunteer and helping out charities comes from the heart, and this is part of the success for both the givers and receivers of kindness, as it contributes to a healthy community.
 GIVING is the pulse of our communities.

-My sister bought a box of stuff at an auction that had some old oil paints looking a little worse for wear on the outside of the tubes because one of them lost a top, but other than that the oil paint inside is fine and will put be put to good use.
+My sister bought a box of items at an auction that included some old oil paints, which appeared a little worse for wear on the outside of the tubes because one of them had lost its top.
+However, the oil paint inside is fine and will be put to good use.

-The 3 colors I chose from the gifted paints; Cobalt blue, Scarlet red, and Raw sienna which is called a limited palette.
-To make the shift in values I used Titanium white and a 'wild card' paint color called Flesh Tone I bought years ago and never use.
+The three colors I chose from the gifted paints are Cobalt blue, Scarlet red, and Raw Sienna, which is considered a limited palette.
+To make the shift in values, I used Titanium white and a 'wild card' paint color called Flesh Tone, which I bought years ago and never used.

-It fascinates me how many colors one can mix with 3 primary colors 'Blue-Red-Yellow' and use white to make the value shift.
+It fascinates me how many colors one can mix with the three primary colors —Blue, Red, and Yellow—and use white to adjust the value.
 I love mixing paint and watching the color magic before my eyes.
-With oil paint's slow drying quality, I can spend time mucking about until I get the right value or color temperature.
+With oil paint's slow-drying quality, I can spend time adjusting until I achieve the correct value or color temperature.

-The Shell Study on sale--- $25.00 each available to purchase from October 15th to November 1, 2020, at the Craig Gallery event Mosaic for Mental Health.
+The Shell Study is on sale for $25.00 each and is available for purchase from October 15th to November 1, 2020, at the Craig Gallery event, Mosaic for Mental Health.

 22nd Mosaic for Mental Health